airbnb/optica/README.md

 * we already rely critically on Zookeeper to connect our infrastructure; we strive to ensure maximum uptime for this system
 * the load patterns of optica (many reads, infrequenty writes) match what zookeeper provides

-### AWS ###

-Optica is currently tied directly into AWS to determine which instances persist in the data (and which ones can register in the first place).
-We are planning to remove this dependency by providing a mechanism to explicitly remove entries.
-The AWS authentication by IP is fairly naive; we recommend using L3 security to lock down access to optica and prevent spurious registration.

 ### Rabbitmq ###

 Some parts of our infrastructure are asynchronous; we rely on notification of converges to know, for example, when some kinds of deploys have completed (or failed).